awtcode/sw2/README.md

 "# syncxhr"

-A very simple prototype to support Fabric's messaging requirements without SharedArrayBuffers or Emterpreter.
+A very simple prototype to support messaging requirements without SharedArrayBuffers or Emterpreter.
 The requirements include the following:

 1. Able to receive messsages on a Web Worker in a blocking while loop.
 2. Able to coalesce group of messages to improve performance